Indian Premium Silk

 Anuprerna is currently working with about 10 textile weavers from Ketya Silk Weavers' Cluster located in the Birbhum district.

 Silk is a low-waste fibre, to begin with.
-Ketya, like Matka silk, is also cruelty-free as it's made from short broken fibres of hatched cocoons.
-And therefore, similarly to the Matka silk, it too is essentially upcycled silk.
+Ketya, like Matka silk, is also cruelty free and a sustainable silk as it's made from short broken fibres of hatched cocoons.
+And therefore, similar to the Matka silk, it too is essentially upcycled silk.

-Depending on the composition of the Ketya silk, the material’s thickness can be adjusted and the resultant fabric can be used to make different items.
+Depending on the composition of this coarse silk, the material’s thickness can be adjusted and the resultant fabric can be used to make different items.

 It is, thus, preferred by many for its versatile and desirable properties.